Narrative CV

 Scientific background

-Next, I brought my expertise in multimodal integration and prediction to the realm of face-to-face communication, working as a postdoc in the Neurobiology of Language Department of Prof. Peter Hagoort at the Max Plank Institute for Psycholinguistics (NL).
+I then realised that my expertise in multimodal integration and prediction would be highly relevant to the study of face-to-face communication.
+Driven by this motivation, I worked as a postdoc in the Neurobiology of Language Department of Prof. Peter Hagoort at the Max Plank Institute for Psycholinguistics (NL).
 Using advanced Bayesian modelling, I resolved the outstanding debate on how language comprehension is influenced by beat gestures, i.e. rhythmic up-and-down hand movements that typically accompany prosodic stress in natural, face-to-face conversation.
 In parallel, I started formalizing my ideas about how multimodal face-to-face communication is implemented in the brain, which received positive feedback during an international symposium that I co-organized.

 Recently, I decided to venture into developmental neuroscience to directly tackle the question of how we learn to use verbal and non-verbal communication to exchange meanings with other individuals.
 Specifically, I got interested in examining whether and how preverbal infants use manual gestures to communicate with their caregivers.
 I developed this into a research idea that was awarded the Marie Skłodowska-Curie (MSCA) postdoctoral fellowship.